MuhammadBurhan123/MuhammadBurhan123/README.md

-Let's correct the GitHub contributions chart to ensure it displays properly.
-We'll use an alternative service to generate the contributions graph.
+Sure, let's update the cards to use a dark theme and keep them consistent:

 ## Hello 👋